-- Routing wires into areas exposed to wheel splash should be avoided.
+- Avoid routing wires into areas exposed to wheel splash.
 When such routing cannot be avoided, adequate clipping and/or protective shields are required to protect the wires from stone and ice damage.
-Allow adequate slack in wiring between the engine and stationary components to compensate for engine roll. - Routing wires under the frame side members or at points lower than the bottom frame flange is not recommended. - Use plastic "zip" straps for "bundling" only (securing to other wires). - The wire retainers and grommets installed by the assembly plant are usually designed to accommodate only the Ford-installed wires.
+Allow adequate slack in wiring between the engine and stationary components to compensate for engine roll. - Avoid routing wires under the frame side members or at points lower than the bottom frame flange. - Use plastic "zip" straps for "bundling" only (securing to other wires). - The wire retainers and grommets installed by the assembly plant are usually designed to accommodate only the Ford-installed wires.
 Additional wiring or tubing should be retained by additional clips.
 When added wires or tubes are routed through sheet metal panels, new holes with proper wire protection and sealing must be used (see figures below).